Free resourceEvidence based

 By The Apexio Team · 5 minute read · Examiner insights

-Every year, chief examiners across AQA, Edexcel, and OCR publish detailed reports on how students performed — what went wrong, what earned marks, and what distinguished the highest-scoring papers.
+Every year, chief examiners across AQA, Edexcel, and OCR publish detailed reports on how students performed.
 Every year, the same patterns appear.
 Students who failed to score at their expected level were not, in most cases, students who lacked knowledge.
-They were students who were undone by technique.
+They were undone by technique.

 Error 1: Answering the wrong question

 The most cited error of all.
 A student writes a detailed, accurate response — but about a related topic rather than the specific question set.
 Examiners award marks only for what the question asks.
-Knowing the topic is not sufficient.
-You must read the question twice, underline the command word and the specific focus, and check back to it as you write.
+Read every question twice.
+Underline the command word and the specific focus.

 Error 2: No conclusion on evaluate questions